leonstel/leonstel.github.io/blogs/gmap2.md

 *Cons*
 - No two different maps could be shown at the same time

-In one of the next posts the `GoogleMapsInstance` will be complemented by the `MapBase` to harvest more advantages.
+In one of the next posts the `GoogleMapsInstance` will be complemented by the `MapBase` to harvest even more advantages.

 The methods in this instance manipulating google map in many ways.
 Read the comments what the function do.
 The body code of the functions